-Snapchat Planets in Order: What Each Planet Means in Friend Solar System
+Snapchat Planets in Order: What Each Planet Means in the Friend Solar System

 If you are an ardent Snapchat user, you’re likely familiar with the feature that automatically creates a list of your eight best friends based on your interaction with them.
 Snapchat Planets takes this experience to the next level.